manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/contributing.md

-## Edit the Catalogue via Pull Request
+## Edit The Catalogue Via Pull Request
 ---

 If you are familiar with GitHub, please feel free to suggest changes directly